serviceberry3/serviceberry3.github.io/pages/play.markdown

     <a id="indygo" href="https://github.com/serviceberry3/indygo_punctuality">IndyGo Punctuality</a>
 </h1>
 <p class="project-content">This is a website that uses PHP web scraping/API queries to analyze the punctuality of <a href="https://www.indygo.net">
     IndyGo</a> buses.
 Running on an Ubuntu home server, served by Apache2.
 To access the site, connect to YaleSecure, and go to either <a href="http://www.thepri.us">thepri.us</a> or <a href="http://www.bobthebuildr.co.uk">bobthebuildr.co.uk</a>.
-Use Chrome or Firefox.</p>
+Use Chrome or Firefox.
+Server hours: approx 10:30a-22:30p, M-F.</p>
 </div>
 <div class="project">
 <h1 class="text-5xl">